The benefits of getting ready for the day will do so many good things for your life.

 It will affect how you feel about yourself.
 I promise you that.

-Taking Care Of Yourself Allows You To Take Care Of Others.
+If You Take Care Of Yourself You Are Stronger When You Take Care Of Other People

 Figure Out Your Natural Flow When It Comes To Getting Ready For The Day